 Currently, a geologist should manually fill an electronic table while he describes rocks or scratch a description on a blanket.
 This takes a lot of time and effort.
 Lots of researchers have developed their approach to autonomous rock classification.
 Unfortunately, all of them are based on a core column investigation.
 Most used a traditional approach to image classification based on a statistical analysis of images and machine learning techniques.
-In this work, modernModern deep learning techniques were applied to the problem of classificationclassify and segmentation of segment core images, in this work.
-An important note here-is that previous works cover only core columns from a core box.
-Thus, a geologist shouldn'tshould not spend time on a manual description of the core or extraction of separate images out of a core box.
+Modern deep learning techniques were applied to classify and segment core images in this work.
+An important note is that previous works cover only core column examination, while this paper presents an approach to extract core columns from a core box.
+Thus, a geologist should not spend time on a manual description of the core or extraction of separate images out of a core box.
+This can be done by applying the developed algorithms described in this work.
 The algorithms were also included in a system which became worldwide available software.